marle3003/shiftscreen/README.md

 Shiftscreen also supports multiple monitors and includes your mouse pointer.

 ## Using configuration file
-You also can use a configuration file.
+You can use a configuration file.
 An example file with default values is [here](appsettings.json).
 Place this in the same folder as shiftscreen.exe.